Clustering

 Spectral clustering uses a small number of low-frequency Laplacian eigenvectors to partition a graph.
 Two natural generalizations of this idea anchor much of modern graph-based learning:

-• The quality of a spectral cut is quantified by the Cheeger inequality, which links the second-smallest Laplacian eigenvalue (\(\lambda_2\) in our indexing here, often denoted \(\lambda_1\) when eigenvalues are 0-indexed) — the spectral gap — to the graph's edge expansion.
+• The quality of a spectral cut is quantified by the Cheeger inequality, which links the second-smallest Laplacian eigenvalue to the graph's edge expansion.
+That eigenvalue is the spectral gap, written \(\lambda_2\) in our indexing here and often denoted \(\lambda_1\) when eigenvalues are 0-indexed.
 This is the quantitative bridge between "small spectral gap" and "well-defined cluster structure."

 • The Laplacian eigenbasis defines a graph Fourier transform, extending classical Fourier analysis to functions on graphs.
 This is the foundational primitive for graph neural networks (GNNs), where Laplacian-based filters become learnable signal-processing operators rather than fixed spectral cuts.

-Both threads converge in Geometric Deep Learning, the unifying framework — referenced from our introduction onward — in which neural-network architectures are designed to respect the symmetries and geometric structure of the data they operate on.
-Spectral clustering is the discrete, classical predecessor; GNNs and equivariant architectures are its modern, learnable descendants.
+Both threads converge in Geometric Deep Learning, the unifying framework in which neural-network architectures are designed to respect the symmetries and geometric structure of the data they operate on.
+Spectral clustering is the discrete, classical predecessor.
+GNNs and equivariant architectures are its modern, learnable descendants.

 Algorithm: K-means++ Initialization